-In the topographically undulating fields, the drainage system is less systematic, and it was harder to find the feeder lines.
+In topographically undulating fields, the drainage system is less systematic, and it has been harder to find the feeder lines.
 So, we started with the outlet and worked backwards.
 All one theoretically needs to do is block the outlet in one place, but a great deal of water pressure would build up behind it and perhaps blow it out.
-In these fields we probably blocked in 20 or so places, which will be fully sufficient.
+In these fields we probably blocked the drainage system in 20 or so places, which will be fully sufficient.

 Mike was working within the 8-foot rows of newly planted trees.
 He was able to snake his way through and around them, with hardly doing any damage to new plantings.
-He is an artist with his equipment.
+He is an artist with equipment.
 His exquisite touch is demonstrated throughout our farm, in our laneways, tile-lines, waterlines, streambanks, and stonework.
 In another month, he will be digging shallow ponds for wetlands.
-There is not much he can't do, and he always does it so efficiently.
+There is not much he can't do, and he always does it efficiently and artistically.

 We had a great trip south.
 One of the most remarkable aspects of it was the fabulous live oak trees that are common to the region.
 They are so graceful and poetic.
 This one is almost in perfect balance, with its great pendulous branches spreading in all directions.
 It was a marvel to behold.
 But if one looked closely, it is clear the tree is leaning in one direction.
 It won't be able to hold its perfect pose indefinitely.
 The weight of time will change its balance, and its flow will be redirected.

-We have just received turkey chicks, so we will have turkeys for you for Thanksgiving, as our swan song.
-If you want one, it is not too early to let us know.
+We have just received turkey chicks, so we will have turkeys for you for Thanksgiving, as part of our swan song.

-These strip steaks provided necessary fuel this past week.
+These strip steaks, dusted with a mushroom rub, provided necessary and quick fuel this past week.
 Our beef is better than ever.